How Grandparents Can Get Custody of Grandchild in Florida

 Everything You Need to Know about Grandparent Rights in Tampa

-How to Get Temporary Custody of a Grandchild
+How to Get Temporary Custody of a Grandchild in Florida

 Florida awards grandparents custodial rights in the form of temporary custody when it has been determined that the parents are unable to adequately provide for their children.
 This is a short-term solution until the parents are able to resume their role as the primary caretaker.
 Grandparents will be provided legal documents to prove they are able to make decisions regarding the child’s health and wellness during this time.